flowstake/flowstake.github.io/index.md

 ### Data Oracle - For example .TCX files from Strava

 Using IPFS (InterPlanetary File System) for hash-addressable content to record .TCX files from Strava is a viable option for ensuring data integrity and decentralized storage.
-Here's how you can go about it:

 #### What is IPFS?
 IPFS is a distributed system for storing and accessing files, websites, applications, and data.
 It works by creating a peer-to-peer network where each node stores a collection of hashed files.
 This means that files are addressed by their content, not by their location.